Govt offers to amend farm laws; Farmer leaders insist on repeal, discussion on MSP | Law-Order

 The ministers proposed that the laws would remain suspended till the committee gives its report and urged farmer unions to suspend their agitation till that time, sources added.

-The proposal, however, did not find any support from the farm leaders.
+The proposal, however, did not find much support from the farm leaders, but some unions said a final decision would be taken after their own internal consultations on Thursday.

 The laws have already been stayed till further orders by the Supreme Court, which has formed a committee to resolve the deadlock.
-The committee, which had its first meeting on Tuesday, has been asked to give its report in two months.
+The committee, which had its first meeting on Tuesday and will begin its consultations with various stakeholders on Thursday, has been asked to give its report in two months.

 Farmer leaders also raised the issue of NIA notices being served to some farmers, alleging it was being done just to harass those supporting the agitation, to which the government representatives said they will look into the matter.